 Arts, Crafts and Making Things

-Not all kids are crafty, but most love things like having you fold a paper airplane or fortune teller for them.
-For parents and kids who do enjoy crafting, it can give a nice side-by-side activity that allows for conversation without pressure.
-Check out this interview with Artful Parent Jean Van’t Hul for ideas on how to you can connect with kids through art and fit it in, even with a busy schedule.
+Most kids will love things like having you fold a paper airplane or fortune teller for them.
+Crafting is a great side-by-side activity that allows for conversation without pressure.
+(Check out this interview with Artful Parent Jean Van’t Hul for ideas on how to you can connect with kids through art and fit it in, even with a busy schedule.)

 - Toddlers and Preschoolers – painting and drawing together – my toddler loves when I trace her hand and mine so we can color them together.
-Younger kids also often get a kick out of “destructive art.”
+Younger kids also get a kick out of “destructive art.”